($724) Cost to ship a car from Denver, CO to Kansas City, MO

 Distance and route

-To put it simply — the longer the journey, the higher the price.
-Distance impacts pricing in terms of fuel and labor expenses, as well as adjacent costs like toll fees and carrier maintenance.
-Shipping your car 603 miles from Mile-High City to KC will likely be more expensive than transporting it a shorter distance within Colorado.
+To put it simply, the longer the journey, the higher the price.
+Distance impacts pricing in terms of fuel and labor expenses, as well as added costs like toll fees and carrier maintenance.
+Shipping your car 604 miles from Denver to Kansas City will likely be more expensive than transporting it a shorter distance within Colorado.

 The time of the year